Experience the Natural Environment and our Scenic Water and Waterfront Trails.

 * The Chesapeake Heritage & Visitor Center was originally known as the Chesapeake Exploration Center and that label still appears on some older maps.

-TRAILS AT FERRY POINT PARK
+TRAILS AT FERRY POINT NATURE PARK

 Nature and outdoor recreation enthusiasts are pleased to learn that the trailhead to Ferry Point Park is located at the Chesapeake Heritage & Visitor Center.
 This 41-acre nature park sits on the Chester River and offers a two-mile walking trail.